Care Planning

 Download our Care providers brochure to find out more

-Person centred care planning process
+Person-centred care planning process

-Following the values of person centred care we can think about how the care plan creation process also works in a person centred way.
+Following the values of person-centred care we can think about how the care plan creation process also works in a person-centred way.

 The care plan should be a shared document, but the direction of ownership should be firmly in the hands of the person receiving care, not the care agency.
 The way a care plan is put together can have a big influence on how much the person receiving care feels a sense of ownership.

 In turn this can impact how effective care is.
-If the person realises they own their care plan, they may be more likely to ask for changes, or raise concerns.
+If the person realises they own their care plan, they may be more likely and more comfortable to ask for changes, or raise concerns.
 This can help improve the quality of care, satisfaction, empowerment and overall better outcomes for the person and the care service.

 The process of writing care plans can be made more person focused by: